 What is Hallmark Gold?

-- BIS Hallmark: Indicates that its purity is verified in one of their licensed laboratories
+- BIS Hallmark: Indicates that its purity is verified in one of its licensed laboratories

-- Purity in carat and fineness (corresponding to given caratage KT):
+- Purity in Karat and fineness (corresponding to given Karatage KT)

 - 22K916 (91.6% Purity)